The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 - Internship Offer Letter

 - Internship posting/description - showing what the internship entails or what you will be doing (internships must relate to your degree/field of study)

 - Internship Employer Information & Location where you will be working

 - Internship Dates (make sure you allow enough time for the approval process and they meet the parameters within the semester)

 Enrollment in MOB2322, the Career Exploration Lab (CEL) or MOB3531 Building Your Career: Internship Experience Lab (Summer only) through the Undergraduate Center for Career Development (UGCCD) is required.
 Find information on how to enroll in these courses and get your internship approved on the Undergraduate CCD Canvas Site (you may need to self-enroll for access): Modules > Job/Internship Search > Page: Career Exploration Lab and Building Your Career: Internship Exploration Lab.

 Hollister Hall, First Floor 781-239-4215

-Enroll in EXP7501, Inventing Your Career.
-Complete and submit the MBA Internship Course Enrollment Form to Graduate Center for Career Development (CCD) via Adobe Sign.
-Additional information can be found on the GCCD HUB page.
+Enrollment in EXP7501, EXP7502 or EXP7503, Inventing Your Career, is required and based on whether it is a student's first, second or third semester of having an internship.
+Complete and submit the MBA Internship Course Enrollment Form to Graduate Center for Career Development (CCD) via Adobe Sign to get your internship approved and enrolled in the course.
+Information and resources can be found on the GCCD HUB page.